apache/stratos/products/elb/README.txt

 	  in standalone mode

     - repository
-	  The repository where services and modules deployed in WSO2 ELB are stored.
+	  The repository where services and modules deployed in Apache Stratos ELB are stored.
 In addition to this, the components directory inside the repository directory contains the carbon runtime and the user added jar files including mediators, third party libraries etc. All